UKCloud/documentation/articles/azure/azs-how-create-key-vault-ps.md

 toc_sub2: Create a Key Vault
 toc_sub3:
 toc_sub4:
-toc_title: Create a Key Vault - PowerShell
+toc_title: Create a key vault - PowerShell
 toc_fullpath: Users/How To/Create a Key Vault/azs-how-create-key-vault-ps.md
 toc_mdlink: azs-how-create-key-vault-ps.md
 ---

-# How to create a Key Vault in Azure Stack with PowerShell
+# How to create a key vault in Azure Stack with PowerShell

 ## Overview